All Episodes

 And it's based on learning about William Ayers.

-How is it that these people who are born here and despise it and distrust it can see immigrants coming into this country and running rings around everybody using the work ethic they grew up with in their in their original countries, their native countries.
+How is it that these people who are born here and despise it and distrust it, can see immigrants coming into this country and running rings around, everybody using the work ethic they grew up with in their, in their original countries, their native countries?

 How is it that they can see all of these people and all of this prosperity and get mad and get angry?

-And I'm convinced it's because they have preachers in a lot of places like Bill like Jeremiah Wright, who are telling them they have no chance, that white, rich white people, rich white people.
+And i'm convinced it's because they have preachers in a lot of places, like Bill, like Jeremiah Wright, who are telling them they have no chance, that white rich, white people rich, white people and this is white man's greed is what western civilization is all about.

 That's part of what Obama believes, what he grows up, grew up believing.